 Stainless Steel Sinks and Brass Faucets– These are commonly found inside kitchens or bathrooms.
 Bring this in and use that money for that farmhouse sink that you’ve always dreamed of.

 Copper Pipe or Tubing – Also found in your kitchen and bathroom are copper pipes or tubing.
 Most water pipes inside homes are made from copper tubing and if you are renovating your kitchen or bathroom, it’s a good idea to set it aside and recycle it instead of sending it to the junkyard.
+If you have excess copper, brass, or bronze, you may want to read about the varying values of red metals.

 Appliances – When your appliances finally kick the bucket you can reclaim some of your initial investment by recycling them.
 This includes refrigerators, ovens, dishwashers, and dryers.
 Some of them may even have copper tubing so you get more bang for your buck.